 The procedure for announcing baccalaureate examinations, which are open to the College community, is as follows:

 Not later than one week before the baccalaureate examination, the student who is to be examined shall apply to the Division Office of his or her thesis sponsor for a room in which to hold the examination.
 He or she shall provide the Division with the following information:

 A Division staff member shall assign a room for the examination and the student then posts an announcement of the examination (consisting of all of the preceding information) on the Baccalaureate Announcement website, found on the Office of the Provost portal page.
-The student may also post paper announcements in any or all of the following places:

 A student’s senior thesis project committee, which is also the baccalaureate committee, includes a senior thesis sponsor and at least two other faculty members, all of whom have signed the Thesis Prospectus/Area of Concentration Form on file in the Office of the Registrar.